mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 };
 ```

 We can see that we have path from `/a -> /b -> /c -> /a`, so basically, starting from `/a` we can reach `/a` again.
-Often, in order to figure out the dependencies in a graph and if there's a cycle, we use the topological sorting algorithm.
+In such case, we say that our graph has a cycle.

-For example, let's say that we have the following dependencies between our files:
+Often, we want to sort the vertices of our graph based on the dependencies they have.
+For example, let's say that we have the following dependencies between three JavaScript files:

 ```ts
 // foo.js